MatAtBread/nodent/README.md

 You can also set options for the pre-defined sets here (default,es7,promises,generators).

 * Finally, nodent applies any options specified _within_ the directive, but after the name.
 The options are strict JSON and cannot be an expression.
 This is useful for quickly testing options, but is probably a bad idea if applied to very many files.
+One exception is rare use of the `wrapAwait` options, which has a performance overhead and few genuine use-cases.
 For example, to create the same effect as the 'myapp' set above:

 	'use nodent-promises {"wrapAwait":true}';

 You can programmatically set these options _before_ creating the nodent compiler (but after requiring nodent) by using the setDefaultCompileOptions() and setCompileOptions() API calls.

+Within a nodented file, the special symbol `__nodent` is expanded out to the current option set.
+It is not a variable and cannot be assigned to - it is an object literal.
+This has few useful use-cases, except for testing.
+An example is [here](https://github.com/MatAtBread/nodent/blob/master/tests/semantics/await.wrap.js)

 API
 ===